ddcovery/ddinject-js/README.md

 }

 Container().
-  // You must wrap the class instantiation add("carsProvider", (deps) => new CarsProviderClass(deps)).
+  // You must wrap the class instantiation into a factory add("carsProvider", (deps) => new CarsProviderClass(deps)). add("keyGenerator", KeyGenerator).
-  add("keyGenerator", KeyGenerator).
-  // You can't use "destructuring" to access methods of the instance because the internal "this" refernce changes:  It's a class limitation!!! consume(({ carsProvider }) => {
+  // You can not use "destructuring" to access methods of the instance because the internal "this" refernce changes!!! consume(({ carsProvider }) => {
     console.log("❯", carsProvider.createCar("red"));
     console.log("❯", carsProvider.createCar("yellow"));